gohugoio/hugoDocs/content/en/functions/go-template/or.md

 {{% include "/_common/functions/truthy-falsy.md" %}}

+The `or` function evaluates the arguments from left to right, and returns when the result is determined.

 ```go-html-template
 {{ or 0 1 2 }} → 1
 {{ or false "a" 1 }} → a